Markets

 Tesla got slammed in its worst day since 2020 to make it the worst-performing stock in the S&P 500 so far this year.
 Palantir’s rapid unwind continued, with the stock down double digits.

-Airlines continue to be rattled by the overhang from tariffs and fears of a slowing US consumer, with Delta Air Lines, United, Southwest Airlines, and American Airlines all sharply lower.
+Airlines continue to be rattled by the overhang from tariffs and fears of a slowing US consumer, with Delta Air Lines, United Airlines, Southwest Airlines, and American Airlines all sharply lower.
 Gaming stocks were in the same boat, with Nintendo, Sony, and Microsoft falling as levies threaten to push console costs upward.

 Semi stocks took another shellacking, with Nvidia and Broadcom each off 5%.